hapax/hapax.github.io/assets/reading.md

 \tau \sim \frac{\pi\hbar\Delta A}{|\langle [H, A]\rangle|}.
 $$

-This is an interesting equation.
+This heuristic "Mandelstam-Tamm-Robertson" (MTR) equation is interesting.
 It tells us that $\tau$, the time it takes to evolve to an orthogonal state, is made smaller by the amount of *non-conservation* of $A$, as measured by $[H, A]$, and large by the variance $\Delta A$.